Screenshots may differ slightly depending on software version.

 To make it easier to enter the results, double-click the Factor 1 (A: Bowler) column header and to Sort Ascending.
 Then double-click the Block column header to Sort Ascending.
 Now enter the eight new scores as shown below.

-This is a mathematical artifact of our ad hoc addition of runs in a second block.
-It will not create any material impact on the outcome so just press on via OK and click the square appearing at the end of the green triangles (error estimates) on the half-normal plot of effects.
+Click the square appearing at the end of the green triangles (error estimates) on the half-normal plot of effects.
 This puts A-Bowler in your model.

 Proceed to ANOVA (overlooking this model being not significant) and then to Diagnostics.
 Now go to the Normal Plot.
 As you will see, something is abnormal about this data.
 Do you notice that the residuals now line up very poorly, especially at the extreme points as shown below?
 On the floating Diagnostics Tool change Color by to A: Bowler.